 Explores fundamental concepts in thermodynamics, gas laws, phase changes, chemical kinetics, and nuclear chemistry.
 Second in a series of general chemistry courses for science majors.
 Includes required lab.
-Prerequisite: a minimum grade of 1.7 in T CHEM 142; and a minimum grade of 2.0 in either TMATH 116, TMATH 120, TMATH 124, or MATH 124.
+Prerequisite: a minimum grade of 2.0 in either T CHEM 142 or CHEM 142; and a minimum grade of 2.0 in either TMATH 116, TMATH 120, TMATH 124, or MATH 124.
+View course details in MyPlan: T CHEM 152